pratim4dasude/Wardrobe_Recommendation_Engine/README.md

 - Wardrobe scope: currently tops, bottoms, and outerwear.
 Footwear and accessories are not yet in the dataset, so outfits stop at shirt and trousers with an optional layer.
-- Serving layer: the engine runs as a local command-line application.
-The REST API, database, and web interface are planned and not yet implemented.
+- Serving layer: the engine runs as a local command-line application backed by PostgreSQL + pgvector for vector search and chat memory.
+The REST API and web interface are planned and not yet implemented.
-- Scale: retrieval loads and scores embeddings in-process, which suits closets of around a hundred items.
-A vector index such as FAISS or pgvector is the planned upgrade for larger wardrobes.
+- Scale: wardrobe vectors are stored and searched in pgvector, which comfortably handles the current closet and scales well beyond it.
+The text-only flow still scores in-process and is a candidate to route through pgvector too.

 Planned next: add footwear and accessories, an offline evaluation harness for recommendation quality, structured-output JSON for the model calls, and the API and web serving layer.